 Individually, students will need to respond to a brief set by the board.
 They will need to produce a cross-media response.
-For example, the brief may ask students to produce a sequence of 21⁄2-3 minutes from a new TV programme as well as producing accompanying print media (such as pages from a magazine, or advertising campaign) or digital media such as a fully functioning website.
+For example, the brief may ask students to produce a sequence of $2\frac{1}{2}$ -3 minutes from a new TV programme as well as producing accompanying print media (such as pages from a magazine, or poster/DVVD cover) or digital media such as a fully functioning website.

-Students will also have full access to our facilities: Film/TV studio, industry standard cameras (moving image and DSLRs), Apple Macs with Adobe Premier Pro and Photoshop.
+Students will also have full access to our facilities: Film/TV studio, industry standard cameras (moving image and DSLRs) and Apple Macs with Adobe Premier Pro and Photoshop.

-30% individually assessed Non-Exam Assessed (NEA) work (this will consist of a cross-platform production - ie a moving image and print piece.
+30% individually assessed Non-Exam Assessed (NEA) work.
+This will consist of a cross-platform production (i.e., a moving image and print piece).